 In Australia: Visit One in Three Campaign for advice and hotlines.

-Worldwide: Visit SAFE for a list of crisis hotlines, shelters, and other resources or International Directory of Domestic Violence Agencies.
+Worldwide: Visit Safe Horizon for a list of crisis hotlines, shelters, and other resources or International Directory of Domestic Violence Agencies.

 Advice and support for gay men who’ve been abused

 In the U.S.: Call Gay Men's Domestic Violence Project at 1-800-832-1901.

 In the UK: Call Broken Rainbow UK at 0300 999 5428.